Kabz2502/aws-secure-s3-storage/README.md

   whole AWS account, so securing it with MFA was one of the first steps, before any resources were created.

+## How to reproduce the least-privilege test

+1. Create an S3 bucket with all public access blocked.
+2. Write a custom IAM policy scoped to that bucket only, granting `s3:GetObject`, `s3:PutObject` and `s3:ListBucket` — leave `s3:DeleteObject` out.
+3. Attach the policy to an IAM group, and add an IAM user to that group.
+4. Sign in to the AWS console as the IAM user (not root).
+5. Upload and open a file in the bucket — both should succeed.
+6. Select the file and attempt to delete it.
+7. Confirm the deletion fails with **Access Denied** — this proves the policy's restrictions are enforced by AWS, not just written on paper.

 ## Evidence: the policy actually works

 To confirm the least-privilege policy was enforced (not just written), I logged